magento/knowledge-base/src/faq/general/database-auto_increment_-increment-variable-set-to-3-magento-cloud-pro.md

 The Galera database cluster is used, which is a database cluster with one MariaDB MySQL database per node with an auto-increment setting of three for unique IDs across every database.

-Why does the increment ID used on Pro clusters not always get separated/incremented by 3?
+<ins>Why does the increment ID used on Pro clusters not always get separated/incremented by 3?</ins>

 The increment ID used on clusters does not always get separated/incremented by 3 due to the way that Galera works.